Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 Above that and in the high mountains (eg. Fagaras, Bucegi) there is still a lot of snow and we don’t recommend going there unless you’re well experienced hiking with crampons, ice poles and in winter conditions.

-3. What is Romania like during Summer (June to August)
+3. What is Romania like during the Summer (June to August)

 Like everywhere else in Europe, Summer is the best season and most popular time to visit Romania.
 Since it's the time for school holidays, it's also when most holidays with kids in Romania take place.

-Consider the city of Brasov which is 3h away from Bucharest.
-With Bran Castle aka Dracula’s Castle nearby, the mountains and popular sights in Transylvania, this part of Romania is the most most popular tourist destination.
+Consider the city of Brasov, which is 3h away from Bucharest.
+With Bran Castle aka Dracula’s Castle nearby, the mountains and popular sights in Transylvania, this part of Romania is the most popular tourist destination.

 Temperatures are the highest South of the Carpathian Mountains but the good news is that average temperatures are more tolerable in the seaside resorts by the Black Sea coast and in the Danube Delta thanks to the sea breeze.
 But having Sun protection is a must!